Student life and mental health

 Preparing for graduation and moving on after studying can be both exciting and daunting.
-You may be thinking about your future career or about the support you will want after university.
-It's a good idea to think about the steps you can take to help you manage the move out of university and look after your mental health.
+You may be thinking about your future career or about the support you will want after completing your course.
+It's a good idea to think about the steps you can take to help you manage the move out of studying and look after your mental health.

 This page covers:

-Save the Graduate also has a helpful list of things to consider as you prepare to leave university.
+Save the Student also has a helpful list of things to consider as you prepare to leave university.

 How do I decide what to do next?

-- If you are studying a course that could lead onto a specific career, relevant societies will provide information about career options in your field.
+- If you're studying a course that could lead onto a specific career, relevant societies will have information about career options in your field.

 - Make use of your university or college careers service.
 This is a great place to help you start thinking about what you might like to do when you finish studying.

-- The National Careers Service has advice and information on planning a career.
+- The National Careers Service (England) or Careers Wales and UCAS have advice and information on planning a career.

-When you graduate, it is likely that the support networks you have at university may no longer be as easily available.
-If you are moving away from the city where you studied, it might be worth thinking about the support that is available in the new place you will be living.
+When you graduate, it's likely that the support networks you have may no longer be as easily available.
+If you're moving away from the place where you studied, it might be worth thinking about the support that's available in the new place where you'll be living.

-- Stay in touch with university friends – everyone finds this transition tricky, and hearing from an old friend is reassuring.
+- Stay in touch with course mates – everyone finds this transition tricky, and hearing from an old friend can be reassuring.

 - Try online support – you can access this wherever you move to.
-See our page on online support for more information.
+See our pages on online mental health support for more information.

 - Speak your local Mind to find out more about the support in your new area.